CMertens/reverse-proxy/README.md

 ./ssl
   ./ssl/certificate.pem
   ./ssl/key.pem
+  ./ssl/ca.pem (if using a custom CA)
 ./responses

 ## TLS Certificates
 In addition to the default certificate and key, you can also place hostname-specific TLS certs in the ./ssl directory.
 Simply name the directory for the hostname, and the proxy will pick up and serve the certificates.
-The proxy expects "certificate.pem" and "key.pem" for its certs.
+The proxy expects "certificate.pem" and "key.pem" for its certs; if you're using a custom certificate authority, then include it as "ca.pem."

 ## Environment Variables
 - PROXY_PORT: Port number to listen on.